 The goal is to let consumers compare.
-These rules, which will go into effect in about six months for most providers, apply to both large and small companies.
+These rules, which will likely go into effect starting in late 2023 or early to mid-2024, about six months for most providers, apply to both large and small companies.
 They meet requirements in the Infrastructure Investment and Jobs Act that President Biden signed into law in 2021.

 The labels will apply to at-home internet and wireless broadband plans.
 The FCC adopted one label requiring the same information and in the same format for both fixed and mobile broadband service offerings.

 And these labels will be available for broadband plans aimed at new customers.
 The FCC is not requiring companies to create labels for plans that current customers use but new customers can’t buy, so trying to compare a plan that you’ve had for a long time with a newer offering may not be easy.

 “The visual aspect of it really helps in our opinion, especially for an older person because they’re so accustomed to nutrition labels,” says Dawit Kahsai, AARP’s government affairs director.

 AARP was an active participant in the process that resulted in the FCC’s regulations.
 Its comments were cited more than 40 times.

 The government created a template for these broadband labels that providers are required to follow:

 • Name of company and plan.
 At the very top you’ll see the name of the internet provider and the name of the plan because your ISP likely has more than one plan in your zip code.
 You also will see the type of broadband being offered, either fixed or mobile.